Recreational Fishing Data Glossary

 Distributions of fork or centerline lengths are available for select species by inch or centimeter group.
 Inch groups contain fish measuring X.00 to X.99 inches long.
 For example, inch group nine includes fish between 9.00 and 9.99 inches long.

-Access Point Angler Intercept Survey (APAIS) and Fishing Effort Survey (FES) calibrations have been applied to length distribution estimates from Maine through Louisiana dating back to 1981.
-Estimates from Hawaii (all years) and Puerto Rico (prior to 2014) are based on Marine Fisheries Statistics Survey (MRFSS) methodology.
+Access Point Angler Intercept Survey and Fishing Effort Survey calibrations have been applied to length distribution estimates from Maine through Mississippi (1981-2017) and in Louisiana (1981-2013).
+Estimates from Hawaii (all years) and Puerto Rico (prior to 2014) are based on Marine Recreational Fisheries Statistics Survey methodology.

 Participation estimates are divided into three categories, based on an angler’s area of residence: coastal, non-coastal, and out-of-state.

-When summing participants across categories and geographic areas:
+When summing participants across categories and geographic areas, it is important to note:

 - All participants within a single state can be added together.